Teaching English as a Foreign Language (TEFL) Teacher

 Learn more about the Volunteer experience in Benin: Get detailed information on culture, communications, housing, health, and safety -- including health and crime statistics -- in order to make a well-informed decision about serving.

-Benin is happy to accommodate couples, as long as each person is in a different sector program.
-Your partner must qualify and apply for either:
+Benin is happy to accommodate couples serving in different sectors.
+Your partner must qualify and apply for one of the following positions:

-During the 11-week Pre-Service Training, couples will live and train in separate villages.
-Couples will see each other once a week during core curriculum days (joint sector training days) where all trainees will participate in full group training sessions.
-Once at their permanent site, couples will live in the same house and will work in the same community.
+During the 12-week Pre-Service Training, couples will live and train in separate villages along with their program cohorts.
+Couples will see each other once a week during core curriculum days when trainees from all three sectors will participate in full group training sessions.
+We recognize that this may be a challenge, but it will allow each person to learn the technical skills needed for their work, and it will facilitate language learning.
+After training, each couples will live in the same house and will work in the same community.

 Going through the Peace Corps experience as a couple poses unique opportunities and challenges, and success will require trust, confidence, and communication.
 There will be times when you will both need each other’s support.
 Understand that you will need to put in an extra effort to be an ally to your partner.
-Although you will not be able to eliminate many of these challenges for each other, they can be coped with and overcome with time, patience, and most importantly, a good sense of humor.
+Although you will not be able to eliminate all of the challenges for each other, they can be coped with and overcome with time, patience, and most importantly a good sense of humor.